 This is the pinnacle of land conservation: Honoring and encouraging the abundance of the land we inhabit, rather than viewing our resources as scarce with a focus on importing materials.

 When we care for ourselves and act as responsible consumers, life becomes abundant.
 We have access to an abundant supply of healthy, homegrown food.
 We are financially more resilient.
-Ultimately, caring for our own existence provides abundance that can be reinvested into our community – food or financial assistance being just two examples.
-We also have skills worth sharing with others.
+Ultimately, caring for our own existence provides abundance that can be reinvested into our community—through sharing food, skills, or financial assistance.
 This is abundance.

 - Read more about the permaculture ethics.